blakgeek/cordova-plugin-cocoapods-support/README.md

 Are you tired of manually adding ios dependencies in Cordova apps?
 Me too.
 Android has Gradle support out of the box, but CocoaPods get no love.
 That is until now.

-With this plugin you can define your plugin or project CocoaPods dependencies right in your xml.
+With this plugin you can define plugin or project CocoaPods dependencies right in the xml.

 After adding this plugin be sure to open the .xcworkspace in XCode instead of the .xcodeproj.